MicrosoftDocs/dynamics-365-contact-center/contact-center/administer/intent-bot-setup.md

 1. In Microsoft Copilot Studio, select **Component collections** in **Settings**.
 1. In **Manage component collections (preview)**, search and select **Intent-based suggestions**.
 1. Select **Add to agent** and save.
-    You can also disconnect a Copilot Studio bots to stop agent transfers for that Copilot Studio bot by selecting **Remove agent**.
+    You can also disconnect a Copilot Studio bot to stop agent transfers for that Copilot Studio bot by selecting **Remove agent**.
 1. Publish the bot.
 Once added, you'll see a series of Intent-based suggestions topics added to your agent.

 ## Add connection references